tilek/about-me/my_goals_for_the_world.md

 * Machine Intelligence Research Institute
 * Partnership on AI to benefit people and society

-**2. The power of strong artificial intelligence is widely distributed proportionally to people's intelligence and altruism.***

-**3. Power is well distributed and gained meritocratically by the most intelligent, most rational and most altruistic people.***
+**2. Power of strong AI and power in general is well distributed and gained meritocratically by the most intelligent, most rational and most altruistic people.***

-**4. Earth-originated life overall has reached sustainable growth and became ever more resilient.***
+**3. Earth-originated life overall has reached sustainable growth and became ever more resilient.***

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Examples of organizations working on this goal:
 * United Nations Framework Convention on Climate Change